-Discussion: Based on the related documents listed in the Sources of Documentation for Initial Study Checklist, staff review of the project, the Preliminary Drainage Plan Prepared by Robertson Erickson Civil Engineers and Surveyors.
-June 7, 2023, and observations on the project site and in the vicinity, the following findings can be made:
+Discussion: Based on the related documents listed in the Sources of Documentation for Initial Study Checklist, staff review of the project, the Post Construction Worksheet prepared by Duane Miller of DKM Engineering, January 3, 2023, and observations on the project site and in the vicinity, the following findings can be made:

 - a) The project would not violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality.
 Grading will be needed for this project.
 A grading permit will be required.
 The provisions of the permit will address erosion and siltation containment on-and off-site.
 In addition, the project will disturb more than an acre of land.
 Therefore, the applicant will also be required to prepare a Storm Water Pollution Prevention Plan (SWPP) and obtain a General Construction Storm Water Permit (SWP) from the State of California Regional Water Quality Control Board.
 The SWPP and SWP would include specific erosion control measures and monitoring requirements.
-Through adherence to construction standards; including erosion and sediment control measures, water quality and waste discharge standards will not be violated and the project will not substantially degrade surface or ground water quality. - b) The project proposes to utilize the existing well which would provide potable water for a small number of employees on site during daily operations, typically Monday through Friday.
+The project design incorporates vegetative swales for stormwater capture on-site to reduce erosion and runoff from surface water from the site.
+Through adherence to construction standards, including erosion and sediment control measures, water quality and waste discharge standards will not be violated and the project will not substantially degrade surface or ground water quality. - b) The project proposes to utilize water provided by the City of Redding by making utility improvements and connecting to existing water lines in the adjacent public right-of-way.
+The City of Redding has stated that they have adequate capacity to serve the project water.
 The project would not substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin. - c) The project would not substantially alter the existing drainage pattern of the site or area in a manner which would (i) result in substantial erosion or siltation on- or off-site; (ii) substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; (iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or (iv) impede or redirect flows.

-The drainage pattern will be altered slightly due to additional impervious surface area being added to the front half of the lot.
-The project is designed to account for increased surface runoff due to the additional impervious surface by including two on-site storm water bio-retention basins at the northern and southern corners of the project site along Old Oregon Trail as well as three retention basins on the rear half of the property, one each situated on the north and south side property lines and a third in the southwest corner of the property as shown in the Preliminary Drainage Plan to reduce the rate of flow to a pre-project level.
-Other runoff, where no new impervious surface will be added, will sheet flow into the existing drainage channels on the site.
-This will preserve the existing drainage pattern and not require alteration of the natural drainage courses nor impeded or redirect flows off-site.
-This approach to stormwater management is consistent with principles of low impact development.
+The drainage pattern will be altered slightly due to additional impervious surface area being added to a majority of the lot.
+The project is designed to account for increased surface runoff due to the additional impervious surface by including two on-site storm water bio-retention basins at the northwest and southeast corners of the project site to reduce the rate of flow to a pre-project level.
+Other runoff, where no new impervious surface will be added, will sheet flow into proposed drainage channels on the site.
+This will preserve and manage the existing drainage pattern from on-site to off-site.
+Any redirected flows off-site would be managed by improvements to Tarmac Road including curb, gutter and sidewalk and would be improved to the City of Redding's standards for stormwater management.
+The on-site stormwater bio-retention basins are an approach to stormwater management that is consistent with principles of low impact development.